 In Palermo the social and economic degeneration and the lack of education remains one of the most serious issues that leads to widespread illegality and organized crime.
-Despite the daily efforts from the citizens, volunteers and schools, places such as piazza Magione and neighbourhoods like La Kalsa have difficulties breaking free from this state of emergency.
+Despite the daily effort from the citizens, volunteers and schools, places such as Piazza Magione and neighborhoods like La Kalsa have difficulties breaking free from this state of emergency.

 For that reason we continue our work with children from families who live in these difficult and dramatic situations and to support victims of extortion.
 We have always dedicated particular interest to places of great symbolic value to the city.
 At Piazza Magione we have created the first critical consumption fairs, which invested in a playground designed in collaboration with the local community and the Ferrara school.
 We have pushed forward with social and educational inclusion of the children of the neighborhood.